moskytw/clime/docs/deeper.rst

 Clime has two main classes, :class:`.Command` and :class:`.Program`.

-Class `Command` makes a function, built-in function or bound method accpects the argument from command line.
+Class `Command` makes a function, built-in function or bound method accpects the argument(s) from command line.
 Class `Program` scans the attributes in an object or a dict and make them into a CLI program.

 The API of Clime